In 1974 people carried dimes to make calls from payphones and copies were made on a mimeograph.

 Phase two of Same Day ACH arrived in September 2017, allowing debits, which enabled the same-day processing of virtually any ACH payment.
 This enhancement was also a success.
 In October 2017 there were 4.2 million debits with a value of more than $3 billion.
 Credits had grown by then to 5.8 million payments totaling more than $6 billion.

-And more enhancements are coming to Same Day ACH.
-Next up: In September 2019, availability of funds for both Same Day and traditional ACH may occur earlier in the day.
-In March 2020 the Same Day ACH dollar limit per transaction will increase from $25,000 to $100,000.
-And March 2021 will bring a two hour extension to the time that Same Day ACH payments can be submitted to the ACH Network.
+In September 2019, an enhancement meant availability of funds for both Same Day and traditional ACH may occur earlier in the day.
+In March 2020 the Same Day ACH dollar limit per transaction rose from $25,000 to $100,000.
+And March 2021 brought a two hour extension to the time that Same Day ACH payments can be submitted to the ACH Network.

 Another major step for the ACH Network was the federally mandated healthcare EFT standard, which took effect in 2014 and was enable by the Nacha Rules.
 It requires all health plans to pay healthcare providers by a standardized ACH payment at the provider’s request.
-In 2018, more than 306.7 million ACH electronic funds transfer (EFT) payments, valued at $1.59 trillion, were made from health plans to healthcare providers, a growth of more than 100 percent since its inception in 2014.
+In 2020, 361.7 million ACH electronic funds transfer (EFT) payments were made from health plans to healthcare providers, a growth of more than 100% since its inception in 2014.